springfuse/springfuse.github.com/index.md

 			<th>Database</th>
 			<td>
 				<input type="radio" name="archetypeArtifactId" id="archetypeArtifactId3" value="quickstart-embedded-db-with-configuration" class="updateCommand" checked="checked">
-				<label for="archetypeArtifactId3" title="No need to have a database, <br/>we will create an embedded database for you, and reverse it">Reverse a sample database that we provide</label>
+				<label for="archetypeArtifactId3" title="No need to have a database, we will create an embedded database for you, and reverse it">Reverse a sample database that we provide</label>
 				<input type="radio" name="archetypeArtifactId" id="archetypeArtifactId1" value="quickstart" class="updateCommand">
-				<label for="archetypeArtifactId1" title="You just need to provide some basic info so our plugin can reverse your database. <br/> do not try this with production database, use your development database.">Reverse your own database</label>
+				<label for="archetypeArtifactId1" title="You just need to provide some basic info so our plugin can reverse your database.  do not try this with production database, use your development database.">Reverse your own database</label>
 			</td>
 		</tr>
 		<tr class="jdbc-properties" style="display: none">